 Figure 11.4.2-1: The transport details for establishing pairwiseESPrimKey and establishing sessionESPrimKey in the End-to-End Security of Primitives (ESPrim) Procedure.
 This message flow shows the sequence of events for Blocking Mode

-Establishing pairwiseESPrimKey: The pairwiseESPrimKey shall be established as specified in clause 8.4.2 "End-to-End Security of Primitives (ESPrim) Architecture" in TS-0003 [2].
+A. Establishing pairwiseESPrimKey: The pairwiseESPrimKey shall be established as specified in clause 8.4.2 "End-to-End Security of Primitives (ESPrim) Architecture" in TS-0003 [2].

-Establishing sessionESPrimKey: The Receiver shall select to either (a) pre-generate a receiverESPrimRandObject which is distributed for used by multiple Originators for establishing sessionESPrimKey, or (b) generate a unique receiverESPrimRand Object upon request (in which case no action is required prior to receiving such a request).
+B. Establishing sessionESPrimKey: The Receiver shall select to either (a) pre-generate a receiverESPrimRandObject which is distributed for used by multiple Originators for establishing sessionESPrimKey, or (b) generate a unique receiverESPrimRand Object upon request (in which case no action is required prior to receiving such a request).